-I call this the problem of “meaning” and it appears in physics, mathematics, computing, biology, etc. Once you understand this problem and its solution, then you can see that material objects must be thought of as ideas, because otherwise they could not be representations of the sensations.
+I call this the problem of “meaning” and it appears in physics, mathematics, computing, biology, etc. Once you understand this problem and its solution, then you can see that material objects must be thought of as ideas, because otherwise, they could not be representations of the sensations.
 Once we understand that material objects are symbols, then it is possible to speak about more abstract ideas, which makes it easier to talk about perceptual faculties as abstract ideas.
-As this study of perception develops, it becomes easier to talk about consciousness, as that entity which can perceive itself while other kinds of material perceptions perceive only other “grosser” forms of perception.
-And as this study of consciousness develops it becomes easier to talk about God as the distinction between two kinds of consciousness – the first that sees one side of a distinction (e.g., hot vs. cold) and the other that sees (creates, obliterates or conserves) the distinctions.
+As this study of perception develops, it becomes easier to talk about consciousness, as that entity that can perceive itself while other kinds of material perceptions perceive only other “grosser” forms of perception.
+And as this study of consciousness develops it becomes easier to talk about God as the distinction between two kinds of consciousness – the first that sees one side of a distinction (e.g., hot vs. cold) and the other that sees (creates, obliterates, or conserves) the distinctions.

-Current science is the physical description of matter, and it is false because it lacks in semantic properties.
+Current science is the physical description of matter, and it is false because it lacks semantic properties.
 We cannot use this science to describe perception, but even more profoundly we cannot use it to describe representation in matter, which creates problems of theoretical incompleteness.
 This physical description has to evolve into that of “gross” matter; in gross matter there can be meanings.
 Then the study of gross matter can evolve into the study of subtle matter which is the ability to perceive other kinds of material entities – e.g., senses that see the objects and the mind that sees the senses.
 As this science develops, we can speak about the non-material, which is that which sees itself.

 The discussion about consciousness – and whether or not science deals with this correctly – is too premature.
 The correct question for science is – what do we mean by information?
 For instance, in the context of biology, how can one object (e.g., DNA) be a description of another object (e.g., RNA) and produced from it?
-There is no physical principle by which one object can describe to another object, because all objects in modern physics are solely about themselves: we don’t say that a cycle and a clock is a representation of another object; atoms are not representations.
+There is no physical principle by which one object can describe to another object because all objects in modern physics are solely about themselves: we don’t say that a cycle and a clock is a representation of another object; atoms are not representations.
 Then how can DNA be representations?
 How can information reduce to chemistry?

 Information and Perception